tobek/laminae/notes.md

 - Something like a space habitat
 - Like a temple space station with galaxy backdrop, see one of the Philippe Druillet pics
     + "mark ferrari - spyro- eternal night - icetemple01b"
-- Cofferdam (enclosure in a body of water)
+- Cofferdam (enclosure in a body of water - huge)
 - Smoke
 - Black desert (and its oases!) (maybe CNP, or CEC if nothing else)
 - Murals